alxsimon/Database_Mytilus/README.md

 * ind:
 * pop:
 * seq:
-* then one marker per column.
+* then one marker per column:
+	NG = not genotyped in the experiment;
+	NA = missing data;
+	format allele1/allele2.

 # Mytilus loci